3 most common year-end giving mistakes & how to avoid them

 Pastors know that year-end giving is crucial to their church’s financial health.
 In fact, most churches receive over 30% of their annual donations in December alone!
-Maybe it’s the joy of Christmas that moves people to give more, while perhaps others simply want to make sure to give their final tax-deductible contributions before the end of the year.
+Whether it’s the joy of the Christmas season that moves people to give, or the motivation to make a final tax-deductible gift before the end of the year, every church should be wisely leveraging their year-end fundraising strategies

 Let’s take a look at the top end-of-year giving mistakes and discover how to successfully encourage generosity that makes a big impact for the Kingdom!